Robotbino/CMPG323-Project-2-37687638/README.md

 #### The API will have the follwing fuctionality.
-- POST:To create new entries in the data
+- POST:To create new entries in the data.
 - GET:To fetch data.
-- PUT:To update the data
+- PUT:To update the data.
-- DELETE: To Delete erroneous data or cancelled orders
+- DELETE: To Delete erroneous data or cancelled orders.